-Residential segregation is an example of structural racism affecting ethnic and racial minorities.
+Residential segregation is an example of structural racism affecting ethnic and racial minority groups.
 It is a major contributor to the health disparities between white Americans and Black Americans because different neighborhoods have vastly different social and economic resources.
 Residential segregation can translate into educational segregation because most public schools fund programming through income collected from local property taxes.
 An impoverished neighborhood is more likely to have underfunded schools.
 Students attending high-poverty schools are less likely to receive a high-quality education or even to graduate from high school.
 These disparities lead to poor employment opportunities, barriers to healthcare access, housing instability, and food insecurity.
 And the cycle continues.

 The Effects of Systematic Racism on the Social Determinants of Health.
 A KidsMates Graphic.